EducationalWave

 Routine-based activities also serve as a coping mechanism for managing sensory sensitivities, which are common in individuals with autism.
 The consistency of routines helps mitigate sensory overload, thereby reducing stress levels.

-Related Pros and Cons of Minecraft
+Related 20 Pros and Cons of Hybrid Cars

 Essentially, the adoption of a predictable structure can greatly contribute to the overall well-being of those with the triad of impairments, fostering a more positive and manageable daily experience.
 The benefits of predictability underscore the importance of routine in minimizing anxiety and promoting stability.